HragBankian/Secure_Go/README.md

 - Data Persistence: Implemented a database to track detection stats across multiple sessions, allowing users to see how their protection evolves over time.

 ## What we learned
 - Browser Extension Development: Developing a browser extension introduced us to the complexities of building lightweight, cross-browser compatible applications.
-We learned how to manage browser security restrictions, handle permissions, and ensure consistent functionality across Chrome and Firefox.
+We learned how to manage browser security restrictions, handle permissions, and ensure consistent functionality across Chrome.
 - Importance of Data Quality: We learned that having high-quality, diverse datasets is crucial for training accurate models.
 The lack of a suitable malicious URL dataset pushed us to create our own synthetic data, which turned out to be an invaluable learning experience.
 - Model Optimization for Real-Time Use: Training models for real-time applications required us to optimize both the model's performance and speed.
 We learned how to balance accuracy with efficiency, ensuring minimal impact on the user’s browsing experience.
 - User Experience Matters: Focusing on a lightweight, non-intrusive experience was crucial.
 The user’s perception of safety is as important as the actual protection, so we prioritized clear alerts, easy-to-understand dashboards, and a smooth overall experience.